linux-application-whitelisting/fapolicyd/README.md

    applications/libraries.
 4. Other languages are not allowed or must be enabled.

+It can be recreated by copying the following policy units into rules.d.
+The optional ones are not included unless they are needed:

+20-dracut.rules
+21-updaters.rules
+30-patterns.rules
+40-bad-elf.rules
+41-shared-obj.rules
+43-known-elf.rules
+71-known-python.rules
+72-shell.rules
+optional: 73-known-perl.rules
+optional: 74-known-ocaml.rules
+optional: 75-known-php.rules
+optional: 76-known-ruby.rules
+optional: 77-known-lua.rules
+90-deny-execute.rules
+95-allow-open.rules

-The known-libs policy (default) is designed with these goals in mind:
+The known-libs policy (default) was designed with these goals in mind:

 1. No bypass of security by executing programs via ld.so.
 2. Anything requesting execution must be trusted.
 3. Any library or interpreted application or module must be trusted.
 4. Everything else is not allowed.

+It can be created by copying the following policy units into rules.d:

+10-languages.rules
+20-dracut.rules
+21-updaters.rules
+30-patterns.rules
+40-bad-elf.rules
+41-shared-obj.rules
+42-trusted-elf.rules
+70-trusted-lang.rules
+72-shell.rules
+90-deny-execute.rules
+95-allow-open.rules

 EXPERIMENTING
 -------------